 Gozo and Ggantija Temples

-Departing from a number of locations in Malta, this full-day tour takes you to the picturesque island of Gozo where you will visit the Ggantija temples, built over 5,550 years ago during the Neolithic Age.
-Other highlights include a scenic journey on the trackless train that passes Qbajjar Bay, Xwejni Bay and the Salt Pans, and a tour of the capital city of Victoria.
-A buffet lunch is also included.
+Departing from a number of locations in Malta, this full-day tour takes you to the picturesque island of Gozo where you’ll visit the Ggantija temples, built over 5,550 years ago during the Neolithic Age and now a UNESCO World Heritage Site.
+After a stop at Xlendi Bay to admire the stunning views you’ll head to the capital city of Victoria and enjoy a three course lunch with wine.

 We would be happy to arrange an excursion for you.
 To discuss options with a member of our knowledgeable team or to book, please contact us on 0131 243 8098.